 Salary employees can be required to work as many hours as a company needs, whenever they need it.
 However, when an hourly employee takes work home or is working off the clock, they should be reimbursed for the extra time they have devoted.

-Here is a sample of a bonus request letter for someone who has done beyond what their normal job entails.
+Here are samples of a bonus request letter for someone who has done beyond what their normal job entails.
 It is just an example of one style of letter.

 9095 Sycamore Blvd.